mlanser/f451-comms/README.rst

     comms = Comms(secrets)
     comms.send_message("Some clever message", "all")

-The basic sequence is to first initialize the ``Comms`` object with the keys and secrets required to authenticate with the services that we want to use.
-After that we're ready to send messages to one or more channels with a single method call to the ``Comms`` object.
+The basic sequence is to first initialize the ``Comms`` object with the keys and secrets required to authenticate with the services that you want to use.
+After that you can send messages to one or more channels with a single method call to the ``Comms`` object.

-The ``send_message()`` method also has a 3rd argument that allows you to include additional attributes in a ``dict`` structure.
+The ``send_message()`` method also has a 3rd argument that allows you to include additional attributes using a ``dict`` structure.
 These attributes can contain a wide variety of items.
 For example, you can include the HTML version of an email, or Slack blocks for more complex Slack messages.
 You can also include references to images to be included with the message, or files to be attached to emails, and so on.

 Run a demo of this module
 -------------------------

-This module come with a demo that allows you to experiment with sending messages to the various channels.
-Of course, you must first ensure that you have accounts with the services that you want to experiment with and you must provide the appropriate credentials when starting the demo or it will simply fail to authenticate with the services you're trying to use.
+This module comes with a demo that allows you to experiment with sending messages to the various channels.
+Of course, you must first ensure that you have accounts with the services that you want to experiment with.
+You must also provide the appropriate credentials when starting the demo or it will simply fail to authenticate with the services you're trying to use.

 Please see the section "`Run demo`_" for more information.